Dhriti501/first-iOS-App/myApp/README.md

 ## Feedback

 I welcome any feedback or suggestions you may have.
-Feel free to [open an issue](https://github.com/yourusername/yourapp/issues) or [reach out to me](mailto:you@example.com) directly.
+Feel free to [reach out to me] on provided email directly.

 Enjoy exploring my virtual bio app! 🚀